winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

     )
 ```

+When Air processes a request to `/users/123`, it extracts "123" from the URL, converts it to an integer (because the function parameter is typed as `int`), and passes it as the [user_id](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/air/src_examples/applications__Air__get.py#L15-L19) argument to the [get_user](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/air/src_examples/applications__Air__get.py#L15-L19) function.

+Air leverages FastAPI's powerful type system for automatic parameter validation and conversion.
+If someone tries to access `/users/abc`, Air will automatically return a 422 error because "abc" cannot be converted to an integer.

 ### Query Parameters

-Query parameters are automatically extracted from the URL and passed as function arguments:
+Query parameters are automatically extracted from the URL and passed as function arguments.
+These are optional parameters that appear after the `?` in a URL.

 ```python
 @app.get("/search")